adzonapp/clutchgame-privacy/index.md

   *Android Settings → Privacy → Ads → Delete advertising ID / Opt out of Ads Personalization*
-- **Purchase verification** — Google Play tells the App whether you bought "Remove Ads"; this is the only purchase-related data the App sees
+- **Purchase verification** — Google Play tells the App whether you bought Gems or "Remove Ads"; this is the only purchase-related data the App sees
+- **Stability and Improvements** — Firebase Analytics and Crashlytics help us fix bugs and see which game modes are most popular.

 We do **not** use your data for marketing emails, profile-building, or sale to third parties.